SharilAli/probability-density-function/README.md

 # probability-density-function

 ## General info
-An application that calculates the probability density and cumulative distribution of a normal distribution Based on ANL252, SUSS end course assignment July 2021.
+An application that calculates the probability density and cumulative distribution of a normal distribution.

+Based on ANL252, SUSS end course assignment July 2021.

 Probability density formula: